tomsmalley/quickform/README.md

 which changes depending on what `form` is in the instance head.
 There are only two valid uses: on parent forms like `Unvalidated a b` or `Validated e a b`.
-In the first case, `validate :: Form Hs b -> a`, and the second, `validate :: Form Hs b -> Validate e a`. `Validate e a` is isomorphic to `Either (Set e) a`, with `Invalid` instead of `Left` and `Valid` instead of `Right`.
+In the first case, `validate :: Form Hs b -> a`, and the second, `validate :: Form Hs b -> Either (Set e) a`.
 We always return a `Set` of errors, because many errors might be applicable at once.

-It is important to note that this type class encapsulates validation as a pure function, which can be called on *both* the server and the client.
+It is important to emphasise that this type class encapsulates validation as a pure function, which can be called on *both* the server and the client.
 Additional serverside validation is done in the handler, after performing full form validation.

 Let's have a look at our example; first off, the unvalidated film field.
 The sub field in this case is `Field "film" TextField`, so the haskell type will